Quasilimiting behavior for one-dimensional diffusions with killing: Analytic results

-As mentioned above, with exception of the recent \cite{6authors}, work on these problems has generally assumed that $0$ is regular and $\infty$ natural.
+As mentioned above, with the exception of the recent work [\citet {6authors}], work on these problems has generally assumed that $0$ is regular and $\infty$ natural.
 Intuitively, we should expect the problems to be easier if $\infty$ is an entrance boundary.
 We show that this is indeed the case in Theorem \ref{nichtnatuerlich}, as the spectrum of the operator $L^{\kappa}$ is purely discrete.
-This interesting fact has not been mentioned by previous authors ({\em cf.} section 3 in \cite{6authors}) working on quasistationary distributions for one-dimensional diffusions.
-The proof relies on standard ideas from the spectral theory of differential operators.
+This interesting fact has not been mentioned by previous authors [cf. Section 3 in \citet{6authors}] working on quasistationary distributions for one-dimensional diffusions.
+The proof relies on standard ideas from the spectral theory of differential operators. \begin{theorem} If $\infty$ is an entrance boundary, then the spectrum of $L^{\kappa }$ is discrete. \end{theorem}